gallantries/video-library/docs/events/testevent/test-event.md

   preliminary:   # you can define various sections (e.g. days) here
     title: Before you start
     trainings:
-      - setup
+      - basics: setup
-      - code-of-conduct
+      - basics: code-of-conduct
-      - certificates               # a predefined "session" explaining about certificates
+      - basics: certificates               # a predefined "session" explaining about certificates
       - video: community/welcome   # this points to a video in our video library
   day1:
     title: Day 1